-(x) Contract Costs
+(w) Contract Costs

-Under ASC Subtopic 340-40, Other Assets and Deferred Costs-Contracts with Customers ("ASC 340-40"), the Company defers all incremental costs, including commissions, incurred to obtain the contract and amortizes these costs over the expected period of benefit which is generally the life of the contract.
-The Company evaluated incremental contract costs for contracts in place as of December 31, 2022, and December 31, 2021 and determined these to be immaterial to the consolidated financial statements.
+Under ASC Subtopic 340-40, Other Assets and Deferred Costs-Contracts with Customers ("ASC 340-40"), the Company defers all incremental costs, including commissions, and costs incurred to obtain or to perform contracts, and amortizes these costs over the expected period of benefit which is generally the life of the contract.
+The Company evaluated incremental contract costs for contracts in place as of December 31, 2023, and December 31, 2022 and determined that these costs are recoverable.

-(y) Income Taxes
+(x) Income Taxes